Get Matched With Health Administrator Programs

 Once you begin working in your new field, you’ll be able to get on-the-job experience.
 In fact, gaining your experience this way is preferred—you need to be able to learn while in your new role so you can get comfortable in your position.
 It may be a good idea to begin working in an administrative role in a smaller healthcare facility—or you can work in a clinical role if you have the education and training for this.

 The demand for medical care from treatment facilities, clinics, and hospitals is only going to go up.
 More people are seeking healthcare, especially the elderly.
-The Bureau of Labor Statistics (BLS) found that, in 2012, a hospital administrator’s median annual salary was $88,580; in 2014, it grew to $92,810.
+The Bureau of Labor Statistics (BLS) found that, in 2023, a medical and health service manager's median annual salary was $110,680.
 Depending on where you choose to work, your median annual salary may be higher or lower.
 As you consider where you want to work, take stock of this career field.

 Step 4: Earn Licensure or Certification